HTTPArchive/almanac.httparchive.org/src/content/en/2024/sustainability.md

 This sure looks like really great news but you should keep in mind this is somewhat biased.
 Most third-parties originate from Google whose servers are considered "green".
 More generally, many cloud providers are considered "green" but the truth might be slightly more complicated, as explained in our Green Hosting section.

-You should look at this year's <a hreflang="en" href="./third-parties">Third-parties chapter</a> for more on all this.
+You should look at this year's [Third-parties chapter](./third-parties) for more on all this.

 Third-party resources, while often essential for modern web functionality, can significantly impact a website's sustainability and performance.
 These external assets, ranging from scripts to stylesheets, can increase page weight and create performance bottlenecks.
 All of these factors contribute to higher data transfer and energy consumption.